Wednesday's Scottish Gossip

 QPR fans have growing concerns that centre-back Leon Balogun could follow manager Michael Beale and return to Rangers after the centre-half, who moved to the Championship club in the summer, missed Tuesday's friendly win over Livingston, but interim boss Paul Hall could have been allowing the 34-year-old more time to recover from a "minor calf injury" picked up before the World Cup break.
 (Daily Record)

-Michael Beale says it was a "football decision" to return to Rangers as manager after less than six months, revealing that he rejected "financially bigger" offers to join Ibrox club from QPR.
+Michael Beale says it was a "football decision" to return to Rangers as manager after less than six months, revealing that he rejected "financially bigger" offers to join the Ibrox club from QPR.
 (Sky Sports via Scottish Sun)

 One of Michael Beale's first orders since returning to Rangers as manager was to promote forward Zak Lovelace, right-back Adam Devine and midfielder Charlie McCann from the B team to train with the first-team squad.
 (Daily Record)